CBIIT/bento-docs/source/configuration/arm-details-page.md

-## Configurating The "Associated Files" Table
+## Configurating the Associated Files Table

-This table lists files that are associated with the Arm.
+This table lists files that are associated with a Study Arm.
 It can be configured as follows:

 1. Open `$(src)/packages/bento-frontend/src/bento/armDetailData.js`
 2. Edit the  `table` object :